pharmpy/pharmpy/docs/nonmem_plugin.rst

 =======================
 Using the NONMEM plugin
 =======================
-This page will cover different topics specific when using the NONMEM plugin, which is automatically used when handling a NONMEM model in Pharmpy.
+This page will cover different topics relevant to users who are using Pharmpy for a NONMEM model.

 ----------------------------------------
 Names of parameters and random variables
 ----------------------------------------
 When Pharmpy parses a model, it recognizes and stores etas, thetas etc. as parameters and random variables.
-You can configure how these are named internally in Pharmpy, meaning what they are called when you want to access them using transformation functions etc. You can also configure how etas are written once you've added new etas.
+You can configure which names Pharmpy uses when parsing the model file, i.e. what they are called when you want to access them using transformation functions etc. You can also configure how etas are written once you have added new etas.
 The naming system can be divided into three parts: how the names are parsed from NONMEM code, how new names are added to the model object, and how new names are written into NONMEM code.

 Reading in a model
 ------------------
-When Pharmpy parses the NONMEM model file, depending on your configuration of Pharmpy it will use different names for the internal representation of parameters.
+When Pharmpy parses the NONMEM model file, depending on your Pharmpy configuration file (see :ref:`config_page`) it will use different names for the internal representation of parameters.
 The following naming schemes are supported:

-* Standard NONMEM names
+* Standard NONMEM names ('basic')
-* Comments next to $THETA, $OMEGA, and $SIGMA records
+* Comments next to $THETA, $OMEGA, and $SIGMA records ('comment')
-* Any abbreviated names from $ABBR
+* Any abbreviated names from $ABBR ('abbr')

 You can set which naming schemes you want to use, and prioritize between them.
 For each parameter and random variable, Pharmpy will check which names are available and choose the one that is highest in priority.
 For example, assume you